lorin/messiness/README.md

 [Metacrap: Putting the Torch to Seven Straw-men of the Meta-utopia](https://people.well.com/user/doctorow/metacrap.htm) by Cory Doctorow (online, 2001)

-[Falsehoods programmers believe about names](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/) by Patrick McKenzie (online, 2010)
+[Falsehoods programmers believe about names](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/) by Patrick McKenzie (blog post, 2010)

-[Falsehoods programmers believe about time](https://infiniteundo.com/post/25326999628/falsehoods-programmers-believe-about-time) by Noah Sussman (online, ?)
+[Falsehoods programmers believe about time](https://infiniteundo.com/post/25326999628/falsehoods-programmers-believe-about-time) by Noah Sussman (blog post, ?)

 ## Science is messier than you think